Jwomack7512-bio/BobTheBuilder/docs/pages/tutorial_mc/2_model_results.rst

 .. figure:: images/execute_1.png

-.. note:: BioModMe is set by default to show the results table rounded to 3
+.. note:: BioModME is set by default to show the results table rounded to 3
          digits.
 Most terms in these results at the beginning will round to 0.
 To change this, check the **Viewing Options** box and turn off the **Round** option or turn on the **Scientific Notation**